darclay/poopetrator/src/readme.md

       b. a button to see a POSTS (plops) of poopetrator posts
       c. a NEWPOST button (new plops) to send you to a post component/ list of poopetrators
       d. a button FEELING CHEEKY to see a random photo of a poopetrator post
-      e. a button to see a MAPIT which has poopetrator emoji pins
+      e. a button to see an ABOUT page, which gives some info on the theme.

   2. A NEWPLOP page which includes:
       a.
 A “Back to Home” button